 - Scilab ranks in the top 10% of languages

 - file extensions for Scilab include sci, sce and tst

 - See also: c, java, fortran, freebsd, linux, matlab, octave, modelica, simulink, sagemath

-- I have 49 facts about Scilab. what would you like to know? email me and let me know how I can help.
+- Have a question about Scilab not answered here?
+Email me and let me know how I can help.

 Example code from Linguist: